-Roofing including roof space Repair category 2 Notes There are broken and loose slates to the roof and there is missing pointing to the ridge stones.
+Roofing including roof space Repair category 2 Notes There are broken and loose/slipped slates to the roof.
 Evidence of old woodworm infestation was noted to the roof timbers.
-There are wet roof timbers adjoining the right hand mutual chimney.
-The flat felt roof covings are affected by weathering, and the roof above the kitchen was noted to be holding water at the time of the inspection.
+The roof void is only part insulated.
+The flat felt roof covering over the lounge bay is likely to have a limited life only, and early renewal may be required.
+The slate roof over the sun room has a relatively shallow pitch, although there is no evidence of water ingress.